Have you just discovered your yogurt project still looks like milk? So now you’re asking, “What Can I Do with Failed Homemade Yogurt?”

 Possible Issues With Failed Yogurt

-#1 Did you add the starter?
+Did you remember to add the starter?

 I’ve had several failures through the years, mostly due to my forgetfulness.